mayankkejriwal/GNOME-p3/README.md

 The entry point for the simulator is gameplay.py and can be run on the command line:

-$ python gameplay.py > game-log.txt
+$ python3 gameplay.py > game-log.txt

-The simulator currently relies on Python 3.8.

-You could also choose to print the log on the command line.
-We've found the log to be very useful in providing a human readable version of game events.
-When debugging a decision agent, these logs are your friend.
+The simulator currently relies on Python 3.8.x.
+Because inheritance has a different syntax between 2.7 and 3, you should use the repository https://github.com/mayankkejriwal/GNOME  if you are using Python 2.7.x.
+For this current package, we recommend setting up a Python 3 interpreter and running the code therein.

+An important difference between GNOME and GNOME-p3 (besides the Python 2.7->Python 3.8 change) is the way that agents are represented.
+In GNOME, the agents are not object-oriented; each agent is a dictionary of decision-making functions that is used to supplement a player's data structure.
+In GNOME-p3, there is an agent.py file that encapsulates these functions within an Agent class.
+Now, instead of passing agent function pointers directly into a Player object's instantiation, we pass in an Agent object instead.
+We believe this is a more elegant and long-term solution since you could create your own agent classes by sub-classing, and adding fields and state variables to your sub-class as necessary.

+We print out a log that tracks the game at a fairly detailed level.
+The prints are routed to stdout by default, but you could pipe them to a file if you want to retain a file log.

-To run the simulator, you need a decision agent and the game schema.
-We have provided the schema already in the outer folder, although you will have to specify the path to the schema once you clone this repo on your own system.
+To run the simulator, you need to assign a decision agent to each of the four players and the game schema.
+We have provided the schema already (monopoly_game_schema_v1-2.json) in the outer folder, although you will have to specify the path to the schema once you clone this repo on your own system.
 In gameplay, we also have to specify the numpy seed (currently a default is set) and if we want, we can modify elements of the game schema for testing purposes.
-For simple agents that do not try to monopolize, we recommend modifying go_increment to avoid runaway cash increases from the bank to the players.
+For simple agents that do not try to monopolize or trade, we recommend modifying go_increment to avoid runaway cash increases from the bank to the players.

-We have provided two example decision agents to guide you on how to build out your own decision agent.
-One of these is a fairly sophisticated rule-based decision agent that tries to buy and monopolize properties strategically (background agent v1) while the other is a dummy agent (simple decision afent) placed for testing/guidance.
+We have provided two example decision agents to guide you on how to build out your own decision agent; the code also shows how to assign these agents to players.
+Currently, one of the decision agents is a simply 'dummy' agent, while the other is a 'background' agent that will be assigned to three of the four players during evaluations.
+The former is very simplistic, and often leads to cash runaway increases.
+The latter, though simple, is capable of monopolizing and trading and plays the game fairly well.
+Sometime in March, we will release the baseline agent used in our novelty evaluations, which will also be a rule-based, sophisticated decision maker who weighs the state of the board carefully before deciding what to do.

 The code has been fairly well documented, and we've done a lot of testing on it.
 That does not mean it's completely clear or that mistakes might not appear.
 On our part, we are continuously running tests but if you see something that's unclear